 Where to find it: Enjoy arroz con leche in Liberia, Guanacaste, where local restaurants serve the best version of this sweet treat

-- This Costa Rican comfort food can be enjoyed either hot or cold.
+- This Costa Rican comfort food can be enjoyed either hot or cold

 There's no doubt that Costa Rican cuisine has taken a page out of its Central American origins.
 However, local dishes have managed to gain distinct flavors thanks to abundant natural resources and the country's own vibrant culture.
-The best Costa Rican food staples reflect the tico's love for simplicity; locals stick to the staples and their organically grown harvests.
+The best food staples of Costa Rica reflect the tico's love for simplicity; locals stick to the staples and their organically grown harvests.
 This doesn’t stop them, though, from adding a kick of spice in their every offering.
 After all, this country is known for its Latin and Caribbean soul.
 Enjoy the symphony of tangy and seaside flavors in Costa Rica’s local dishes!